Margarida Tengarrinha: Early activism

 Tengarrinha joined the youth branch of the Movement of Democratic Unity (Movimento de Unidade Democrática or MUD), a quasi-legal platform of democratic organizations that opposed the Estado Novo.
 At the time she was attending the Escola Superior de Belas-Artes de Lisboa – ESBAL, (School of Fine Arts), which is now integrated into the University of Lisbon, and became an organizer of that college's participation in MUD.
 Her activities included campaigning against nuclear weapons and demanding that Portugal leave NATO, with demonstrations in Lisbon in February 1952 during a NATO meeting in the city.
 This led to her expulsion from ESBAL in mid-1952, together with 81 other students.
 As one of the leaders she, together with her future husband, the communist artist José Dias Coelho, and António Alfredo Paiva Nunes, was expelled, forbidden to attend all colleges in the country and prevented from teaching at the school where she was working.
 That year she became a member of the Portuguese Communist Party (PCP).

 Without a source of income, Tengarrinha approached the feminist activist Maria Lamas who had recently ceased to be editor of Modas e Bordados (Fashions and embroidery), a weekly magazine published with the O Século daily newspaper.
 Lamas helped Tengarrinha to join the magazine, where she wrote articles with several pseudonyms and did drawings.
 She also worked with Lamas on women's issues, on a committee that included Maria Antónia Palla.
 The World Congress of Women was held in Copenhagen in June 1953 and Tengarrinha was involved in writing a speech for Maria Lamas.

 Going underground

-She went into hiding with Coelho in early 1955, not to escape the secret police but because the PCP considered that their artistic skills could be useful in producing counterfeit documents.
+Tengarrinha went into hiding with Coelho in early 1955, not to escape the secret police but because the PCP considered that their artistic skills could be useful in producing counterfeit documents.
 As well as producing fake IDs and passports, the couple provided an important focal point for PCP members trying to escape detection.
 She also produced a bulletin aimed at female PCP members, called A Voz das Camaradas (Voice of Comrades).
 Early in 1961 she ceased counterfeiting work and joined the staff of Avante!, the Communist Party magazine.
 On 19 December 1961, Coelho was murdered by the PIDE or International and State Defence Police, (Portuguese: Polícia Internacional e de Defesa do Estado).
 They had two daughters, Teresa and Guidinha.